-Thank you for purchasing an ASUS RT-AC51U Wireless Router!
-The ultra-thin and stylish RT-AC51U features a 2.4GHz and 5GHz dual bands for an unmatched concurrent wireless HD streaming; SMB server, UPnP AV server, and FTP server for 24/7 file sharing.
+Thank you for purchasing an ASUS RT-AC68U Wireless Router!
+The ultra-thin and stylish RT-AC68U features a 2.4GHz and 5GHz dual bands for an unmatched concurrent wireless HD streaming; SMB server, UPnP AV server, and FTP server for 24/7 file sharing; a capability to handle 300,000 sessions; and the ASUS Green Network Technology, which provides up to 70% power-saving solution.